arceos-hypervisor/doc/README.md

 ### Environment

 By default, Rust does not install the mdbook tool.
-We need to manually install it and related plugins using `cargo install mdbook mdbook-pagetoc`.
+We need to manually install it and related plugins using `cargo install mdbook mdbook-pagetoc mdbook-embedify`.
 The mdbook executable will be placed in the `.cargo/bin` directory.

 ### Source file